ss0832/MultiOptPy/README.md

 This program implements many geometry optimization methods in Python for learning purposes.

-**Notice:** This program contains many experimental features, which may not work as intended.
-Please use them at your own risk.
+**Notice:** This program has NOT been experimentally validated in laboratory settings.
+I release this code to enable community contributions and collaborative development.
+Use at your own discretion and validate results independently.

 ## Features